SymfonyCasts/verify-email-bundle/README.md

 This is the length of time a signed URL is valid for in seconds after it has been created.

-#### `use_relative_path`
+#### `sign_without_host`

-_Optional_ – Defaults to `false`
+_Optional_ - Defaults to `false`

-If set to `true`, the generated verification URL will use a relative path instead of an absolute URL.
-This is useful if your app is accessible under multiple domains or customer-specific subdomains, as the host will be determined dynamically by the user's current request.
+If set to `true`, `generateSignature()` signs the path only.
+The returned URL has no scheme and no host — `/verify?expires=…&signature=…&token=…` — so prepend the host yourself when you build the link.

+Use this when one application answers under several domains: the signature does not cover the host, so a link built for one of them validates on any of them.
+That also means host, port and scheme stop being a trust boundary — where two tenants share the application secret, a link mailed to a user of one can be redeemed on the other.

+The signed path includes the base URL, so generating outside an HTTP request — a console command, a queue worker — needs `router.request_context.base_url` to match the one visitors use.

 ## Reserved Query Parameters